Nicolás Almagro: 2013

-Almagro reached the quarterfinals of the Australian open for the first time, where he played compatriot David Ferrer, whom he had never beaten in twelve previous meetings.
+Almagro reached the quarterfinals of the Australian Open for the first time, where he played compatriot David Ferrer, whom he had never beaten in twelve previous meetings.
 Almagro led by two sets and served for a place in his first Grand Slam semifinal once in the third set and twice in the fourth, but was unable to manufacture a match point, and Ferrer eventually won, 4–6, 4–6, 7–5, 7–6(4), 6–2.

 Almagro's next tournament was the Abierto Mexicano Telcel in Acapulco.
 He reached the semifinals without dropping a set.
 However, he was beaten by Rafael Nadal in straight sets.

 In Houston, Almagro was the top seed.
 He made it to the final, but was defeated by John Isner.

 Almagro then reached the fourth round of the French Open where, for the second Grand Slam running, he lost after leading by two sets and a break against a compatriot, this time Tommy Robredo.
 Almagro led 7–6(5), 6–3, 4–1 but went on to lose the last three sets 4–6, 4–6, 4–6, despite also leading sets four and five by a break of serve.

 At Wimbledon, Almagro was the 15th seed.
 He reached the third round, where he lost in straight sets to Jerzy Janowicz.

 Almagro reached the semifinal stage of the bet-at-home Open in Hamburg, losing to Fabio Fognini in straight sets.

 2014

 Almagro pulled out of Sydney and the Australian Open because of a shoulder injury.
 He reached the Houston final, where he lost to Fernando Verdasco.
 The Spaniard won over Nicolas Mahut to reach the third round of the Monte-Carlo Masters.

-At the Barcelona Open Banc Sabadell, he defeated Martin Klizan and Fernando Verdasco, then snapped Rafael Nadal's 41-match winning streak.
+At the Barcelona Open Banc Sabadell, he defeated Martin Kližan and Fernando Verdasco, then snapped Nadal's 41-match winning streak.
 This marked his first victory over his dominant compatriot in 11 meetings.
 Santiago Giraldo defeated him in semifinals.

 At Roland Garros, Nicolás was forced to retire in the first round against American Jack Sock due to a foot injury.

 Almagro subsequently withdrew from both Wimbledon and the US Open due to the same injury.